AdobeDocs/genstudio.en/help/tutorials/create-meta-ad.md

 ## Publish and export experience

-To make the generated emails available for current and future use, publish it to [!UICONTROL Content] and export it for use in your marketing campaigns.
+To make the generated Meta ads available for current and future use, publish it to [!UICONTROL Content] and export it for use in your marketing campaigns.

 1. **To publish your new Meta ad experience(s)**, click **[!UICONTROL Publish]** in the top toolbar.
 1. **To export your new Meta ad experience(s)**, click **[!UICONTROL Export]** in the top toolbar.